Duaa-Raed/Cyclistic-bike-share/README.md

 •	 Total Trips reached 6 million rides in 2023, indicating a strong demand for bike-share services throughout the year.

-•	 Electric bikes were the most preferred type, showing users' inclination toward faster and more convenient transportation.
+•	 Electric bikes were the most preferred type, showing users inclination toward faster and more convenient transportation.

-•	 Members accounted for the majority of rides (64%), suggesting strong retention and engagement among subscribers.
+•	 Members accounted for the majority of rides **(64%)**, suggesting strong retention and engagement among subscribers.

-•	 Peak usage hour was at 17:00 (5 PM), aligning with the end of typical work hours and commute patterns.
+•	 Peak usage hour was at **17:00 (5 PM)**, aligning with the end of typical work hours and commute patterns.

 •	 Saturday was the busiest day of the week, showing that weekends attract the highest ridership.